dnordstrom/motiwi.kit/README.md

-!
-MOtiwi, a theme and plugin kit for TiddlyWiki5
+# MOtiwi, a theme and plugin kit for TiddlyWiki5

 This kit includes jQuery and Semantic UI plugins, and a MOtiwi theme and plugin, as well as build scripts to generate TiddlyWiki5.
 The build scripts are modified versions of the default `bld.sh`—one for encrypted wikis.

-!!
-Usage
+## Usage

+To run the web server and serve the wiki locally at `http://localhost:8080`, simply run `./serve Administrator` (replace “Administrator” with a username of your choice).

 Specify domain if necessary in `build.sh`, and build a wiki by running `./build.sh`.
 By default, it generates the wiki in a `./build` directory.
-You may specify another directory by running `TW5_BUILD_OUTPUT=../example.com ./build.sh`.
+You may specify another directory by running:

+`TW5_BUILD_OUTPUT=../example.com ./build.sh`.

-Build an encrypted wiki by running `TW5_PASSWORD=password ./build_secure.sh`.
+Build an encrypted wiki by running:

+`TW5_PASSWORD=password ./build_secure.sh`.

-See the (TiddlyWiki5 repository)[https://github.com/Jermolene/TiddlyWiki5] for more information on how to use TiddlyWiki5.
+See the [TiddlyWiki5 repository](https://github.com/Jermolene/TiddlyWiki5) for more information on how to use TiddlyWiki5.